fat-forensics/Surrogates-Tutorial/paper/paper.md

 Many of these techniques are introduced as monolithic tools, giving the impression of one-size-fits-all and end-to-end algorithms with limited customisability.
-However, such algorithms are often composed of multiple interchangeable modules that need to be tuned to the problem at hand to produce meaningful explanations [@sokol2019blimey].
+However, such approaches are often composed of multiple interchangeable modules that need to be tuned to the problem at hand to produce meaningful explanations [@sokol2019blimey].
 This paper introduces a collection of hands-on training materials --